Cycling – Road

 Competition Dates: July 27, August 3-4 (Days 1, 8-9)

 Trivia: Test your knowledge!

 The current Olympic program includes a road race and an individual time trial for men and women.
 All are one-day events.

-In the individual time trial, riders depart one at a time at set intervals and are timed against the clock to see who can be the fastest over the 40-50km (44.2km at Tokyo 2020) for men and the 20-30km (22.1km at Tokyo 2020) for women.
-The time trials at Tokyo 2020 will take place at the Fuji International Speedway.
+In the individual time trial, riders depart one at a time at set intervals and are timed against the clock to see who can be the fastest over the 40-50km for men and the 20-30km for women.
+The time trials at Paris 2024 will begin at Les Invalides and finish at the Pont Alexandre III.

 |Individual Road Race - Men||Steve Bauer||Silver||Los Angeles 1984|